idleberg/vscode-applescript/README.md

 ## License

-This work is dual-licensed under [The MIT License](https://opensource.org/licenses/MIT) and the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+This work is licensed under [The MIT License](https://opensource.org/licenses/MIT)

 ## Donate